 Have A Wash

 There’s nothing like having a shower mid long-haul journey to make you feel half human.
-I’m a lucky ducky who has gold status with Virgin Australia so if I fly with their international partners (i.e. Etihad and Singapore) I get free lounge entry.
+I’m a lucky ducky who has gold status with Virgin Australia so if I fly with their international partners (i.e. Etihad Airways and Singapore Airlines) I get free lounge entry.
 But if you don’t have airline status you can pay to use showers and/or lounges in most international airports.

 Plaza Premium Network operate pay to enter lounges in multiple locations including Singapore, Abu Dhabi and Hong Kong, which you may pass through on route to London.
-Certain lounges are complimentary for American Express Card Members and in airports like Singapore you can pay just for the shower facilities.
+Certain lounges are complimentary for American Express Card Members and in airports like Singapore Changi you can pay just for the shower facilities.
+(They come with towels and soap so you don’t need to worry about these bits.)

 Have A Kip